johnjcsmith/iPhoneMoCapiOS/README.md

 * Apple's blend shapes
 * Building the blend shapes on our model
-* Our iOS app
+* Our iOS app to transmit the blend shapes over UDP
-* The Unity extension to communicate with our iOS app
+* The Unity extension to receive the data from our iOS app
 * Source code for both projects

 The result is the ability to stream blend shape parameters live from your iPhone X into Unity to control your animation rig.

+<video controls="controls" width="1280" height="720" name="Video Name" src="images/resultlivesmall.mov"></video>

 ### Hasn't this been done? ###